 The primary waste coming out of most offices is paper and cardboard.
-Some larger office building may have in-house food service operations that generate food waste or other materials specific to the business type.
-Paper is typically the primary material and many office staff are motivated to recycle food and beverage containers.
+Many offices also generate food and beverage containers, which can be collected as part of a single stream recycling program.
+Some larger office buildings may have in-house food service operations that generate food waste or other materials specific to the business type.
+Offices also have an opportunity to prioritize reuse and donation of surplus furniture and office equipment.

 When your office hosts an event, the waste needs may be different from your day-to-day operations.
 See our Tips for Waste Reduction at Workplace Events for guidance on how to reduce waste, recycle, and divert food waste at your events.